-Published as a monograph in 2021, her dissertation “Time(s) of Lives: (Non-)Normative Temporalities, Age(ing), and Kinship Narratives in Contemporary U.S. American Culture” was awarded the Johannes Gutenberg University Mainz Award.
-Her research has focused on queer theory, critical age(ing) studies, and their intersections, as well as gender studies and feminism.
-She is currently interested in the dialogue between cultural studies and the psychological humanities, especially cultural psychology, and in contemporary phenomena of queernormativity.
+Published as a monograph in 2021 with Universitätsverlag Winter (Heidelberg), her dissertation was awarded the Johannes Gutenberg University Mainz Award.
+Her areas of specialization are film and media studies as well as gender, sexuality and diversity studies, which she applies across German-speaking and transnational contexts.
+She is further interested in the dialogue between cultural studies and the psychological humanities, especially cultural psychology.
 She is an alumna of the Harvard Institute for World Literature (IWL).

-- MA, BA, Universität Siegen (Germany), American Studies, German Philology, and Applied Linguistics
+- MA, BA, Universität Siegen (Germany), American Studies, German Studies, and Applied German Linguistics

-- practices of antiproductivity, especially through “unproductive” temporal states & concepts (boredom, bad timing, slowness, melancholia, nostalgia & grief)
+- Practices of antiproductivity, especially through “unproductive” temporal states and concepts (boredom, bad timing, slowness, melancholia, nostalgia and grief)

-- gender theory & gender studies in the age of #MeToo
+- Gender theory and gender studies in the age of #MeToo

-- queer studies in theory & practice in the 20th & 21st century
+- Queer studies in theory and practice in the 20th and 21st century

 - Film and visual culture, especially contemporary German post-migrant and queer cinema

 - Transnational cultural studies